 Some websites that we link to might not be accessible, e.g. they might contain undescribed photos and inaccessible menus.
 We are not able to make external websites accessible, but please get in touch if we can help you with some specific information.

-Disability Arts International sends out a newsletter every 6-8 weeks (sign up here) with exclusive content about disabled artists and inclusive companies making excellent work across the world, innovations in access and links to some of the most interesting, relevant things happening around the web.
+Disability Arts International sends out a newsletter every 8-10 weeks (sign up here) with exclusive content about disabled artists and inclusive companies making excellent work across the world, innovations in access and the latest updates from Europe Beyond Access.
 On this page, you’ll find an archive of our past newsletters with links to view browser-friendly versions of each issue.